 About Tiare Films

-Tiare Films is a wedding and event videography service based in Wellington, New Zealand and Rarotonga, Cook Islands.
+Tiare Films are wedding and event filmmakers based in Rarotonga, Cook Islands.

 Justine and Andy on Muri Beach.

-Justine and Andy after a sunrise wedding, Muri Beach.
+Justine and Andy after Hannah and Shaun’s sunrise wedding, Muri Beach, Rarotonga.

 Justine Flanagan

 Justine is Tiare Films’ director, A-camera, and editor.
-Her background is in arts documentary, and her films have screened in film festivals across New Zealand; in galleries including Wellington City Gallery and Sarjeant Gallery; and on the The Arts Channel.
+Her background is in arts documentary with films screened in New Zealand film festivals and exhibition spaces.

 She’s been making films for over a decade, and has a eye for expressing character and a sense of occasion through moving images.